-The pads need to be replaced if a brake pad is worn to the indicator.
+The pads need to be replaced if a brake pad is worn to the bottom of the indicator.

-- 1. Front Inspect the brake pads from below the brake caliper. - 2.
-Rear Inspect the brake pads from the rear right of the vehicle.
+1. Inspect the brake pads from in front of the brake caliper.

 If necessary, have the pads replaced by your dealer.

 Always replace both left and right brake pads at the same time.